 Below are 3 questions and some key considerations to help you decide if you want to invest in Solana.

-1. Is it a good time to buy SOL?
+1. Is now a good time to buy SOL?

 This is really dependent on your investment strategy.
 If you are a long-term investor, Solana could become the blockchain of the future, and this could result in massive growth, driving the price of SOL tokens up.
-If you believe in this vision, buying tokens now could be a great way to speculate on their future price and even vote on development decisions.
+If you believe in this vision, getting involved and holding tokens now could be a great way to speculate on their future price and even vote on development decisions.

 If you are more of a short-term trader, the long-term outlook for Solana isn’t as relevant, and you instead need to analyse the market from a technical standpoint to make cold and calculated trading decisions.
 If you spot a pattern or trend as it emerges, you should be poised to take advantage.

-Whether you want to buy SOL token for the long-term or short-term, keep informed with the latest analysis:
+Whether you want to invest in SOL crypto for the long-term or short-term, keep informed with the latest analysis below:

 2. What problem does Solana solve, and what are the coin’s investment prospects?